liliyequantum/Entanglement-engineering-by-RL/README.md

 >pip install stable-baselines3==1.8.0
 ```

-open spyder by the command
+Open spyder by the command
 ```bibtex
 > spyder
 ```